knowit-solutions-cocreate/security-by-curiosity/slides/security-by-curiosity.md

 # Command & Control Frameworks

-Using a c2 framework is in red team engagements is common today and has many benifits:
+Using a c2 framework in red team engagements is common today and has many benifits:

 - Facilitates collaboration
 - Centralizes management of bots